 This guide will cover the basics of pairing red wine with cheese as well as some of our favorite red wine and cheese matches for you to try.
-We also interviewed award-winning food and drink author, cheese pairing expert, and fellow Wisconsin cheese lover Jeanette Hurt, so you know everything you’re reading is cheese lover certified.
+We also interviewed award-winning food and drink author, cheese pairing expert, and fellow Wisconsin Cheese Lover, Jeanette Hurt, so you know everything you’re reading is Cheese Lover Certified.

 The Basics of Red Wine and Cheese Pairing

-You might be wondering if pairing cheese with red wine is any different than white wine.
+You might be wondering if pairing cheese with red wine is any different than it is for white wine.
 The short answer?
 Yes.
 But, there’s more to it than that.
 Let’s give you a quick primer on the differences between red and white wine before we get to the important part: cheese pairing.

 How Are Red and White Wines Different?